8bitprodigy/frop-site/Debate_Notes/VeganGains-Economics.md

 Free markets are the epitome of individual rights and freedom.

 Free markets only occur when all parties of a transaction are participating voluntarily.
+Society is able to best flourish when each individual is free to exercise their will through the pursuit of their own rational self-interest.

+# Definitions:

 ### Capitalism